 - Query: The Query area will display the filters created through the Edit Query Item interface and provide you with an area to organize and group filters to effectively retrieve data from the Calgary database.

-For further information on how to query a Calgary database, see Calgary Input Tool.
+For further information on how to query a Calgary database, visit Calgary Input Tool for more information.

 - Up/Down: To reorder CrossCount fields, highlight the field(s) to reorder, and click the UP or DOWN buttons until the desired field position is achieved.